rahul-gharat/dronahq-docs/docs/reference/controls/query-builder.md

      ```sql
      SELECT * FROM employees {{condition}}
      ```
-     In the aboove, query we are ahiving a variable of `condition` which will eventually hold the codition of our Query Builder control
+     In the above, query we are having a variable of `condition` which will eventually hold the condition of our Query Builder control
 2. Configure Control data with the query to passed
    -
      ```sql